suyash-29/WanderNest/README.md

 ## Features

-List the key features of your project:
+The key features of my project:

 - User authentication and registration(with google and github)
 - Search and filter properties based on various criteria(location,type,time )